dstuecken/php7ify/README.md

 # Usage

-Just use the new \Throwable interface in your php 5 project, or catch an \ErrorException.
+Just use the new \Throwable interface in your php 5 project, or catch an \Error exception.

 ```php
 try